 My Loved One Donated, Can I Get a Death Certificate From MedCure?

-When someone donates with MedCure, we provide one certified copy of the death certificate at no cost.
-The funeral homes we contract with, who assist in bringing donors into our care, file the death certificates through the state on our behalf.
-We will mail one certified death certificate to the family or next-of-kin approximately four to six weeks after passing.
-When you register for our program and complete our Donor Consent Form, you will designate the person to receive the death certificate that we provide.
+MedCure provides one certified copy of the death certificate at no cost.
+The funeral homes we contract with file the death certificates through the state on our behalf.
+While filling out our donor Consent Form, you will designate the person who will receive the death certificate roughly eight to ten weeks after passing.
 You may contact us at any time to update or change the designee, for example, from a spouse to an adult child.
 If you do not have any living relatives, you may designate whomever else may be handling your affairs, such as a close friend, caregiver, or power of attorney.

 How Can I Get More Copies of The Death Certificate?

-If a family needs additional copies, or needs copies sooner than we can provide, we suggest they contact their local Vital Records office in the county their loved one passed away in, or the Register of Deeds office in applicable states.
+If a family needs additional copies, or needs copies sooner than we can provide, we suggest they contact the Vital Records office in the county their loved one passed away in, or the Register of Deeds office in applicable states.
 Additional copies are typically available two weeks after someone has passed.
-In some states, you will be required to show proof of identification and your relationship to the deceased before they will issue certified copies; if you are not related to the deceased, they may provide you unofficial copies.
-Obtaining death certificates typically costs anywhere between $5-$30 per copy, which varies by state and county.
-Typically, death certificates are available in the county vital records office for up to 6 months after passing.
-If it’s been over six months, you’ll need to contact the vital records office of the state in which they passed.
+In some states, you will be required to show proof of identification and your relationship to the deceased before they will issue certified copies.
+If you are not related to the deceased, they may provide unofficial copies.
+Death certificates can cost anywhere between $5-$30 per copy, depending on the state and county.
+Death certificates are available in the county Vital Records Office for up to 6 months after passing.
+If it’s been over six months, you’ll need to contact the Vital Records Office of the state in which they passed.

 See the following online resources for obtaining additional certificates:

 U.S. Vital Records Office Online – listing of each state’s vital records office

 Vital Chek – online express death certificate service